Use of Grant Funds

 - Entry visa fee (for grantees and/or research personnel) when required for the purpose of research.

-- Collaborators’ travel and subsistence expenses related to research planning and exchange of information with the grantee or for the dissemination of research results (NSERC and SSHRC only); unless this is not permitted according to their formal participation in certain programs, as described in NSERC’s Eligibility Criteria for Faculty (NSERC only).
+- Collaborators’travel and subsistence expenses related to research planning and exchange of information with the grantee or for the dissemination of research results; unless this is not permitted according to their formal participation in certain programs, as described in NSERC’s Eligibility Criteria for Faculty (NSERC only).

 - Relocation costs for eligible research personnel and their immediate family members: